mild-blue/txmatching/txmatching/web/frontend/README.md

 ## Before starting dev server

-After downloading a new version of frontend app, you need to run `npm install` in case there is a need to install additional modules.
+After downloading a new version of frontend app, you need to run `npm install -g` in case there is a need to install additional modules.

 If you want to connect to different BE, create environment.local.ts and run `ng serve --configuration=dev`.